General Program Requirements:

 The dissertation should demonstrate the student's ability to conceive, research, and write a scholarly project of at least 150 pages.
 The student's doctoral research is overseen by the Doctoral Advisory Committee, which consists of at least three Graduate Faculty members.
 Two members, including the Chair, must be from the English Department.
 Committee compositions must be approved by the department's graduate committee.
 The Chair is responsible for overseeing and guiding the student's progress; coordinating the responses of the committee members; and informing the student of her/his academic progress.

-If a student wishes to change a member of a committee, the new member must be approved by the department's graduate executive committee and registered with the Graduate Secretary and the Graduate School.
+If a student wishes to change a member of a committee, the new member must be approved by the department's graduate executive committee and registered with the Graduate Coordinator and the Graduate School.

-Students who are preparing to defend their dissertation should confirm a time and date with their Dissertation Examining Committee and register with the Graduate Secretary at least 15 days before the defense is to be scheduled.
-The Graduate Secretary arranges the time, date, and room.
-After the Graduate Secretary has made the arrangements, the student must send to the Graduate School a completed "Announcement of Dissertation Defense" form, found in TUportal under the Tools tab within “University Forms,” at least 10 working days before the defense.
+Students who are preparing to defend their dissertation should confirm a time and date with their Dissertation Examining Committee and register with the Graduate Coordinator at least 15 days before the defense is to be scheduled.
+The Graduate Coordinator arranges the time, date, and room.
+After the Graduate Coordinator has made the arrangements, the student must send to the Graduate School a completed "Announcement of Dissertation Defense" form, found in TUportal under the Tools tab within “University Forms,” at least 10 working days before the defense.
 The department posts notices announcing the defense.